dart-code-checker/dart-code-metrics/doc/rules/prefer-match-file-name.md

 ## Description

-Warn if the file name does not match the name of the first public class in the file or a private class if there are no public classes
+Warns if the file name does not match the name of the first public class in the file or a private class if there are no public classes.

 ### Config example
 We recommend skipping the test folder